anngroong/podcasts/content/episode/449-sergei-melkonian-israel-iran-crackdown-on-armenian-opposition-pashinyan-in-istanbul.md

 - How credible are the terrorism claims against Bagrat Srbazan?
 - What influence did the Istanbul meeting have on the OIC declaration?
 - Why is Anna Hakobyan’s program budget considered classified?

+## Personal Thoughts from the Participants
+- Hovik: Shout out to Brian Berletic for excellent geopolitical coverage
+- Sergei: Israel-Iran war was an important test for South Caucasus and Armenia

 # Wrap-up